-Except for the possible application of U.S. federal withholding tax (as described immediately above) and backup withholding tax (see "Backup Withholding and Information Reporting" below), you generally will not have to pay U.S. federal income tax on payments of interest on your notes, or on any gain or income realized from the sale, redemption, retirement at maturity or other disposition of your notes (subject to, in the case of proceeds representing accrued interest, the conditions described in "U.S. Federal Withholding Tax" immediately above) unless:
+Except for the possible application of U.S. federal withholding tax (as described immediately above) and backup withholding tax (see "Backup Withholding and Information Reporting" below), you generally will not have to pay U.S. federal income tax on payments of interest on your notes, or on any gain or income realized from the sale, redemption, retirement at maturity or other taxable disposition of your notes (subject to, in the case of proceeds representing accrued interest, the conditions described in "U.S. Federal Withholding Tax" immediately above) unless:

-- in the case of gain, you are an individual who is present in the United States for 183 days or more during the taxable year of the sale or other taxable disposition of your notes and specific other conditions are present; or - the income or gain is effectively connected with your conduct of a U.S. trade or business, and, if a U.S. income tax treaty applies, is attributable to a U.S. "permanent establishment" maintained by you.
+• in the case of gain, you are an individual who is present in the United States for 183 days or more during the taxable year of the sale or other taxable disposition of your notes and specific other conditions are present; or

+• the income or gain is effectively connected with your conduct of a U.S. trade or business, and, if a U.S. income tax treaty applies, is attributable to a U.S. "permanent establishment" you maintain.

+If you are described in the first bullet point above, you will be subject to a flat 30% tax (unless a lower applicable tax treaty rate applies) on the gain derived from the sale, redemption, retirement at maturity or other taxable disposition, and such gain may be offset by U.S. source capital losses, even though you are not considered a resident of the United States.
 If you are engaged in a trade or business in the United States and interest, gain or any other income attributable to your notes is effectively connected with the conduct of your trade or business, and, if a U.S. income tax treaty applies, you maintain a U.S. "permanent establishment" to which the interest, gain or other income is generally attributable, you generally will be subject to U.S. income tax on a net income basis on such interest, gain or income.
 In this instance, however, the interest on your notes will be exempt from the 30% U.S. withholding tax discussed immediately above under "U.S. Federal Withholding Tax" if you provide a properly executed IRS Form W-8ECI or appropriate substitute form to us or our paying agent on or before any payment date to claim the exemption.